Support for Indigenous researchers

 Want to do a PhD in an Indigenous knowledges topic?

-The Indigenous Knowledge Institute (IKI) is building a network of graduate researchers who are advancing research in Indigenous knowledges.
+You can join a dynamic cohort of researchers at the Indigenous Knowledge Institute (IKI).
+The IKI is building a network of graduate researchers who are advancing research in Indigenous knowledges.

 Two men and three women standing in a group, smiling. image taken at the Indigenous University Welcome and Reconciliation Celebration